-This report presents the results of an initial screening to assess the potential suitability of the Township of The North Shore against five initial screening criteria using readily available information.
-The initial screening focused on the Township of The North Shore.
+This report presents the results of an initial screening to assess the potential suitability of the City of Elliot Lake against five initial screening criteria using readily available information.
+The initial screening focused on the City of Elliot Lake.
 As outlined in NWMO's site selection process (NWMO, 2010), the five initial screening criteria relate to: having sufficient space to accommodate surface and underground facilities, being outside protected areas and heritage sites, absence of known groundwater resources at repository depth, absence of known economically exploitable natural resources and avoiding known hydrogeologic and geologic conditions that would make an area or site unsuitable for hosting a deep geological repository.

-The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the Township of The North Shore from further consideration in the NWMO site selection process.
-The initial screening indicates that the Township of The North Shore contains areas that are potentially suitable for hosting a deep geological repository.
-The bedrock geology in these areas is dominated by the Ramsey-Algoma Granitoid Complex, which underlies most of the Township.
-The rocks of the Huronian Supergroup in the southwestern and extreme southern parts of the Township are likely unsuitable for hosting a deep geological repository due to their compositional heterogeneity, structural complexity and potential for natural resources.
+The review of readily available information and the application of the five initial screening criteria did not identify any obvious conditions that would exclude the City of Elliot Lake from further consideration in the NWMO site selection process.
+The initial screening indicates that the City of Elliot Lake contains areas that are potentially suitable for hosting a deep geological repository.
+The bedrock geology in these areas is dominated by the Ramsey-Algoma Granitoid Complex, which covers the southern third and some northern parts of the City and extends well beyond the municipal boundaries to the north and east.
+Rocks of the Huronian Supergroup and the Whiskey Lake Greenstone Belt in the northern part of the City are likely unsuitable for hosting a deep geological repository due to their compositional heterogeneity, structural complexity and potential for natural resources.

-It is important to note that at this early stage of the site selection process, the intent of the initial screening is not to confirm the suitability of the Township of The North Shore, but rather to identify whether there are any obvious conditions that would exclude it from further consideration in the site selection process.
-Should the Township of The North Shore remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the Township of The North Shore contains sites that can safely contain and isolate used nuclear fuel.
+It is important to note that at this early stage of the site selection process, the intent of the initial screening is not to confirm the suitability of the City of Elliot Lake, but rather to identify whether there are any obvious conditions that would exclude it from further consideration in the site selection process.
+Should the City of Elliot Lake remain interested in continuing with the site selection process, several years of progressively more detailed studies would be required to confirm and demonstrate whether the City of Elliot Lake contains sites that can safely contain and isolate used nuclear fuel.